These are frequently asked questions (FAQs) and some suggestions to help you make your senior portraits fantastic.

 - If there’s anything you want to do, tell us.
 We don’t do all the poses you see on the site at each session so if you like one, let us know.

-- Bring some chap stick or lip gloss.
+- Girls: bring some chap stick or lip gloss.
 It looks better.

 - Have fun!
 Attitude goes a long way.